 An I2C device is connected to ground via an NMOS in an open drain connection.

-When the NMOS is on it pulls, the SDA/SCL to ground
+When the NMOS is on it pulls, the SDA/SCL to ground .

 When the NMOS is OFF the pull up resistor brings SDA/SCL to Vcc.